RudraModi360/Machine_Learning/readme.md

   - `Iris.ipynb`: Contains classification models trained on the Iris dataset.
 - **Try_linear_regression**: Notebook experimenting with Linear Regression for predictive modeling.

+## Libraries Used

+- These notebooks utilize the following libraries:
+  - `scikit-learn`: For machine learning algorithms and tools.
+  - `matplotlib`: For data visualization.
+  - `pandas`: For data manipulation and analysis.
+  - `numpy`: For numerical computing.
+  - `opencv`: For image processing and computer vision tasks.

 ## Usage

 1. Clone this repository to your local machine or download the notebooks individually.